Santanamcf/readme-generator/README.md

   * [email](#email)

   ## Installation
-  gg
+  To install the run the folllowing command: npm i

   ## Usage
-  gg
+  You use this project by answering the questions the program asks you when you run it.
   ## License
   MIT License
   ## Contributions
-  gg
+  Robertson Rojas and Josh Lee.
   ## Tests

-    gg
+    Run the following command: npm test

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at gg.
-You can find more of my work at gg
+  If you have any questions about the repo, open an issue or contact me directly at santanamcf01@gmail.com.
+You can find more of my work at Santanamcf